jmlb/insight_project/README.md

 Dependencies: `utils/rawdata_prep.py` and `utils/downloader.py`

-The jupyter notebook performs the following job:
+The jupyter notebook performs the following task:

 	1. Download of the Flickr Portrait Dataset from Dropbox (zip file): includes masks (mat files) and image crop info (in text file)